pmem/pmdk/doc/pmempool/pmempool-rm.1.md

 # DESCRIPTION #

 The **pmempool rm** command removes each specified file.
-If the specified file is a pool set file, all pool files (single-file pool or part files) and remote replicas are removed.
+If the specified file is a pool set file, all pool files (single-file pool or part files) are removed.
 By default the **pmempool rm** does not remove pool set files.
-All local and remote pool files are removed using **unlink**(3) call, except the pools created on **device dax** which are zeroed instead.
+All pool files are removed using **unlink**(3) call, except the pools created on **device dax** which are zeroed instead.
-If specified file does not exist, the remote pool is broken or not accessible, the **pmempool rm** command terminates with an error code.
-By default it prompts before removing *write-protected* local files.
+If specified file does not exist the **pmempool rm** command terminates with an error code.
-See **REMOTE REPLICATION** section for more details about support for remote pools.
+By default it prompts before removing *write-protected* files.
 See **EXAMPLES** section for example usage of the *rm* command.

 ##### Available options: #####